You can now buy devices running ESPHome out of the box

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-The significance of the Made for ESPHome badge
+The Significance of the Made for ESPHome Badge

 The Made for ESPHome badge serves as an assurance that you truly own the product you've purchased.
 No company can revoke your access or render your device obsolete with a simple flick of a switch.
 Furthermore, your product won't be dependent on any cloud services that could be discontinued if they fail to gain traction.